-Held each January, this dog-sled race matches teams through challenging race courses around Punderson State Park.
+Held each January or February, this dog-sled race matches teams through challenging race courses around Punderson State Park.
 Pre-registration and a fee are required for racers; Spectators are admitted free.
-This year's event is scheduled for January 13-14, 2018.

 The Tuesday before Lent, Fat Tuesday or Mardi Gras, is a traditional day of celebration and festivities before the contemplation and abstinence of the Lenten season.

 Cleveland may be a thousand miles from New Orleans and several thousand from Rio, but the city still knows how to throw a Mardi Gras party.